Aaron Wainwright: International career

 Wainwright made his debut for the Welsh national team on 10 June 2018 versus Argentina as a second-half replacement.
 He was named on the bench a week prior for the match against South Africa, but did not take to the field.

 He scored his debut international try, on 20 October 2019, as Wales' opening try in the 2019 Rugby World Cup quarter-final against France at the Oita stadium.
 A foul against him by Sébastien Vahaamahina led to Vahaamahina being sent off.
 Wales went on to win the match by one point and Wainwright was named Mastercard Player of the Match.

 Under new Welsh coach Wayne Pivac, Wainwright underwent a shift from blindside flanker to Number 8.
 He was named man of the match in the win against Georgia in the 2020 Autumn Nations Series.
 He featured twice in the 2021 Six Nations Championship, as Wales won the title and the Triple Crown.
 Wainwright continued to feature for Wales throughout the 2021 end-of-year rugby union internationals and 2022 Six Nations, primarily at Number 8 but also appearing on the blindside.

 Injury ruled Wainwright out of the 2022 Wales rugby union tour of South Africa, and he was omitted from the squad for the 2022 end-of-year rugby union internationals, but was selected for the Barbarians in their match against the All Blacks XV.

+Wainwright was selected for the 2023 Six Nations Championship, starting against France.
+He was also named in the 2023 Rugby World Cup squad.
+He started against Fiji, Australia, and Georgia as a flanker, and against Argentina at number eight.

+Wainwright was named in the squad for the 2024 Six Nations Championship.
+He started all matches, and scored a try against Scotland.
+Wainwright was selected for the 2024 end-of-year rugby union internationals, and was one of only three players with 50 caps.
+He started against Fiji and Australia, scoring a try against Australia.

+In January 2025, Wainwright was selected for the 2025 Six Nations Championship.
+He played in all the matches, coming off the bench against Italy and scoring a try in the second half.

+Wainwright was named in the squad for the 2025 end-of-year rugby union internationals.
+He started against Argentina, Japan, and South Africa.
+He received a yellow card in the loss to South Africa due to a dangerous tackle on Sacha Feinberg-Mngomezulu.

+Wainwright was named in the squad for the 2026 Six Nations by Steve Tandy.
+He started in all matches.
+Wainwright scored two tries against Italy, and was named player of the match.

+Personal life

+Wainwright is a life-long Tottenham Hotspur Fan and often goes to games.